Code-Institute-Submissions/Landiinn-project_3_NovREsub/README.md

 Credits to this youtuber called "Knowledge Mavens" Credits to my Mentor for helping me troubleshooting my codes and adding some better visual apperance.

+This was a fun but difficult task to complete.
+But I learned a lot on the way.
+And knowledge is key.